kellerflint/Node-Repo-Runner/readme.md

-# Node Repo Processor
+# Node Repo Runner

-A simple script to clone and install dependencies for submissions from a folder of HTML files with a meta refresh or anchor tag to a GitHub repository (which is how Canvas downloads link submissions).
+1. A script to clone and install dependencies for submissions from a folder of HTML files with a meta refresh or anchor tag to a GitHub repository (which is how Canvas downloads link submissions).
+2. A script to easily run the projects in the cloned repositories.

 # Setup

 Clone the repository

 ```bash

 git clone <repository-url>
 ```